rei/rei-cedar-docs/docs/components/pagination/README.md

 ## Scoped Slots and vue-router

 Previous, next, and individual page links can have their template overridden via scoped slots.
 While this isn't advisable under normal circumstances, it is necessary to make the component work with vue-router.
-Follow the [scoped slot example](?active-tab=overview#link-scoped-slots) but use `router-link`:
+It is similar to the [scoped slot example](?active-tab=overview#link-scoped-slots) but uses `router-link` with no click event (when paired with a computed prop v-model):

 ```vue
 <cdr-pagination